manhoj/text-to-sql-direct-Open-AI/README.md

 # text-to-sql-direct-Open-AI
-Convert the natural language text to sql using Open AI API
+Convert the natural language text to sql using Open AI API(direct call)